SouthGreenPlatform/genoring/README.md

   there is a 1.0 and a 1.1 definition, it will use the 1.1 definition) or the last definition met and will raise an error in case of different major versions and abort module activation (ie. 1.0 vs 2.0).
+  Note: while YAML files do not need a 'genoring-' prefix, this prefix will be automatically added to avoid collisions with other volumes managed by docker.
+  Therefore, this prefix must be used in service definitions where a shared volume names are used.
 - "hooks": a directory holding hook scripts.
 Hook scripts may be available or not for a given action and can be PERL scripts for local system actions or shell scripts that should be run in module containers.
   Those scripts use special names to by triggered on specific events.
   - "init.pl" will be called on the local system when the module is installed and enabled.
+  - "disable.pl" will be called on the local system when the module is disabled.
   - "uninstall.pl" will be called on the local system when the module is disabled and uninstalled.
+The module will be disabled first and "disable.pl" will be called by the system before "uninstall.pl".
   - "update.pl" will be called on the local system when the module is updated.
+  - "backup.pl" will be called on the local system before a backup will be created.
+  - "state.pl" will be called on the local system when the status of the module is needed.
+When this script is not provided, the system will rely on Docker container state.
+However, in some cases like for the genoring service, the container might be running but may not be fully initialized.
+Therefore, such a script is needed to get the real container state.
+The script will just output a line with the container state.
+The ready state string to use is 'running'.
-  - "init_<container_name>.sh" will be called on the corresponding container to alter other containers when needed (eg. adding menu items for the module features, pre-configuring Drupal modules, etc.).
+  - "enable_<container_name>.sh" will be called on the corresponding container to alter other containers when needed (eg. adding menu items for the module features, pre-configuring Drupal modules, etc.).
-  - "uninstall_<container_name>.sh" will be called on the corresponding container to remove the modifications made by the "init_<container_name>.sh" script.
+  - "disable_<container_name>.sh" will be called on the corresponding container to remove the modifications made by the "init_<container_name>.sh" script.
   - "update_<container_name>.sh" will be called on the corresponding container